 Preference shall be given to components which necessitate the least evaluation or qualification effort.

+Refer to EPPL Part I or II to find these components.

 ECSS-Q-ST-60_0480319

 When selecting items, the supplier shall check the current data, applicability of the basis of qualification, problem notifications and alerts, and adequacy of specifications.

+Parts subject to export restrictions or regulations shall not be preferred.

 Radiation hardness

-The radiation requirements for EEE components are project specific.
+The radiation requirements for EEE components are project specific, they shall be derived from the Mission Radiation Environment Specification defined in accordance with the DRD in Annex A of ECSS-Q-ST-60-15.

 ECSS-Q-ST-60_0480330